 \subsection{Turnpike Recovery on Simulated Data}

-In the turnpike recovery experiments where the points are located on a line, we compare the proposed approach and the state-of-the-art backtracking approach by \cite{Skiena:1994} through simulated noisy recovery experiments.
+In the turnpike recovery experiments where the points are located on a line, we compare the distance distribution matching approach and the state-of-the-art backtracking approach by \cite{Skiena:1994} through simulated noisy recovery experiments.
 We first uniformly sample $N=10$ points from the interval $[0,1]$ with the minimum pairwise distance between two different points set to $d_{\min}=1e^{-2}$ and the maximum pairwise distance set to $d_{\max}=1$.
 The length $L$ of the line $\boldsymbol l$ thus equals $d_{\max}$.
-The quantization step is set to $\Delta l=1e^{-3}$ to balance the trade-off between reducing the quantization error and computational complexity, creating $M=\frac{L}{\Delta l}=1e^3$ possible locations for the $10$ points.
+The quantization step is set to $\lambda=1e^{-3}$ to balance the trade-off between reducing the quantization error and computational complexity, creating $M=\frac{L}{\lambda}=1e^3$ possible locations for the $10$ points.
 The distance measurement $d_k$ is corrupted with white Gaussian noise, $w\sim\mathcal{N}(0,\xi^2)$.
 We control the noise level by varying the standard deviation of the noise: $\xi\in\{0,1e^{-3}, 3e^{-3}, 5e^{-3}, 7e^{-3}, 9e^{-3}\}$.
 The results obtained when $\xi=0$ correspond to the case where there is only quantization error and no measurement noise.

-For the proposed approach, the unlabeled pairwise distance measurements are collected and extended to form the multiset $\mathcal{D}$.
-As discussed in section \ref{subsec:ddm}, the parameter $\sigma$ in the approximated distribution $p(d)$ is unknown, and can be tuned in practice to obtain best performance.
+For the distance distribution matching approach, the unlabeled pairwise distance measurements are collected and extended to form the multiset $\mathcal{D}$.
+As discussed in Section \ref{subsec:ddm}, the parameter $\sigma$ in the approximated distribution $p(d)$ is unknown, and can be tuned in practice to obtain best performance.
 In the experiments, $\sigma$ is tuned in the interval $(0, d_{\min}=1e^{-2})$, producing multiple solutions corresponding to each $\sigma$.
 We shall choose the solution whose distance distribution is closest to the observed distance distribution in terms of the earth mover's distance \cite{EMD:2001}.
-The exact recovered point locations $\{\widehat{u}_1,\widehat{u}_2,\cdots,\widehat{u}_N\}$ are obtained using the aforementioned agglomerative clustering method in section \ref{subsec:ddm}.
-For each noise level specified by $\xi$, $100$ random simulations are performed and the number of correctly recovered points is recorded for each random trial.
+The exact recovered point locations $\{\widehat{u}_1,\widehat{u}_2,\cdots,\widehat{u}_N\}$ are obtained using the aforementioned agglomerative clustering method in Section \ref{subsec:ddm}.
+For each noise level specified by $\xi$, $100$ random trials are performed and the number of correctly recovered points is recorded for each random trial.
 The runtime is about 1s for each noise level in a random trial.